70abk/my_DB/README.md

-This is my Data Base :)
+This is just file storage, What are you looking for?
+I think you are wasting your times to read this.